qragsda80/Pi_In_The_Sky/README.md

 ### Code

-The most difficult challenge to overcome in code is to be able to program the joysticks on a controller to accurately control the drone
+The most difficult challenge to overcome in code is to be able to program the joysticks on a controller to accurately control the drone, and get a stable PID working.

 #### Motor Control